 “Then he ordered some of the strongest men of his army to bind Shadrach, Meshach, and Abednego and throw them into the blazing furnace.
 21 So they tied them up and threw them into the furnace, fully dressed in their pants, turbans, robes, and other garments.”

 In those days. . .prisoners had their hands and feet bound. . .so they weren’t moving or going anywhere.
-That’s why the three Jews men had to be thrown into the furnace as they weren’t able to walk.
+That’s why the three Jews men had to be thrown into the furnace as they weren’t able to be dropped or shoved in.

 More about that later.

 Every day. . .we’re placed in a position to bow down to the kings of this world.
-We may make small compromises with our scriptural principles to be promoted. . .or accepted by those we interact with on a daily basis.
+We may want to make small compromises with our scriptural principles to be promoted. . .or be accepted by those we interact with in a daily basis.

-We may not experience the fiery furnace but we may feel the heat of not doing the popular thing or making a compromise that doesn’t rock the boat.
+We may not experience the fiery furnace but we may feel the heat of not doing the popular thing or the thing that doesn’t rock the boat.

 However, if we stand up for what’s right. . .we can know God is watching.
-He will be the one who manifests a miracle in whatever fire we are facing.
+He will be the one that manifests a miracle in whatever fire we are facing.

 Doing the right thing. . .the God thing. . .or not doing it. . .always has consequences.

 We must choose to do what’s right even when it’s hard.